 - Jeremiah 29:11

-God has his own values, goals, and plans, and we are a part of them.
-His plans for us are the steps he takes towards his goals, which reflect his values, which include wonderful things like love, unity, and peace.
-In Babylon, in Memphis, in the place where you live, God is at work, and we are his instruments.
+God has God's own values, goals, and plans, and we are a part of them.
+God's plans for us are the steps God takes towards his goals, which reflect God's values, which include wonderful things like love, unity, and peace.
+In Babylon, in Memphis, in the place where you live, God is at work, and we are God's instruments.
 Let me encourage you to take the time to consider how your welfare is bound up with that of the place where you live, and to evaluate whether your everyday plans are consistent with your goals and values.
 And let me also encourage you to be excited!